nikolaswise/modular-request/README.md

 | -------------- | ------------ | ----------------------- |
 | url            | String       | none                    |
 | form           | Object       | none                    |

 **Returns:**
 Promise that resolves to an error or the response from the call.

-**Returns:**
-Promise that resolves to an error or the response from the call.